Revalidation of MCA STCW CoCs

 Presenting the documentary evidence obtained on completing an MCA approved updating-refresher course will meet this requirement.

-Details of updating-refresher training will be published in a Marine Information Notice soon.
+Details of updating-refresher training can be found in MSN 1865

 Deck Certificate of Competency Revalidation, ECDIS requirements